UCSD-E4E/PyHa/README.md

 ![image](https://user-images.githubusercontent.com/44332326/127575467-cb9a8637-531e-4ed7-a15e-5b5b611ba92c.png)

-### Function that takes the statistical ouput of all of the clips and gets the equivalent global scores
+### Function that takes the statistical output of all of the clips and gets the equivalent global scores
 ```python
 global_dataset_statistics(statistics_df)
 ```